 More September in New England Travel Advice

 - Autumn is apple season in New England!
-Pick your own apples at one of the region's many orchards, then try these apple recipes from New England.
+Pick your own apples at one of the region's many orchards.

 - Take advantage of September dining deals in the region.
-Hamden, Connecticut's Restaurant Week is September 11-16; Nantucket Restaurant Week runs September 25-October 1.
+Nantucket Restaurant Week runs September 24-30.